VooYee/go-organic-wp-plugin/README.md

 This plugin includes the Plugin Update Checker library, which has its own licensing terms.
 Please refer to the `plugin-update-checker/license.txt` file for details.

 ## Changelog

+### Version 0.8.0
+- **NEW**: Posts export endpoint with JSON/CSV support
+- **NEW**: Custom role system with fine-grained permissions
+- **NEW**: Dynamic API usernames per installation
+- **IMPROVED**: Better security with custom capabilities
+- **IMPROVED**: Enhanced filtering options for export

+### Version 0.7.0
+- Major code organization and cleanup
+- Separated functionality into focused modules
+- Enhanced documentation and maintainability

 ### Version 0.3.0
 - Initial release with bulk post creation functionality